Common pipistrelle

-The common pipistrelle (Pipistrellus pipistrellus) is a small pipistrelle microbat whose very large range extends across most of Europe, North Africa, South-Central Asia, and may extend into Korea.
+The common pipistrelle (Pipistrellus pipistrellus) is a small pipistrelle microbat whose very large range extends across most of Europe, North Africa, and central South Asia, and may extend into Korea.
 It is one of the most common bat species in the British Isles.
 In Europe, the northernmost confirmed records are from southern Finland near 60°N.

 In 1999, the common pipistrelle was split into two species on the basis of different-frequency echolocation calls.
 The common pipistrelle uses a call of 45 kHz, while the soprano pipistrelle echolocates at 55 kHz.
-Since the two species were distinguished, a number of other differences, in appearance, habitat and food, have also been discovered.
+Since the two species were distinguished, a number of other differences in appearance, habitat, and food also have been discovered.